apify/apify-microsoft-power-automate-integration/README.md

    - Update the connector again using the `pac connector update` command
    - Repeat the testing process

+## Actions

-### Run Actor Action
+### Scrape Single URL Action

-Use the "Run Actor" action to start an Apify Actor run.
+Use the "Scrape Single URL" action to scrape a single webpage using Apify's Web Scraper actor.

 - Authentication: Use Apify API Key or OAuth 2.0 (scopes: `profile`, `full_api_access`).
 - Headers: All requests include `x-apify-integration-platform: power-automate`.
-- Actor Source (`actor_scope`): Choose "My Actors" or "From Store".
-  - If "My Actors": pick from `Actor` populated by your account actors.
-  - If "From Store": pick from `Actor` populated by Apify Store (limit 50).
-- Input Body (`input_body`): Provide JSON for the Actor input.
-- Optional query params:
-  - `build`: specific build tag or id
-  - `timeout` (seconds)
-  - `memory` (MB): 512, 1024, 2048, 4096, 8192, 16384
-  - `waitForFinish` (seconds, max 60): set 0 to no limit

-The connector invokes `POST /v2/acts/{actorId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/act-runs-post).
-The `actorId` path segment is chosen automatically based on your `actor_scope` selection.
+- URL (`url`): The full URL of the single page to be scraped.
+Must be a valid URL format.
+- Crawler Type (`crawler_type`): Select the crawling engine to use:
+  - `playwright:adaptive` (Adaptive - recommended)
+  - `playwright:firefox` (Firefox Headless Browser)
+  - `cheerio` (Cheerio - Raw HTTP, fastest)
+  - `jsdom` (JSDOM - Raw HTTP with JS support)
+  - `playwright:chrome` (Chrome Headless Browser - deprecated)

+The connector invokes `POST /v2/acts/aYG0l9s7dbB7j3gbS/runs` (Web Scraper actor) per Apify docs.
+This action starts an asynchronous scrape and returns the run details immediately.
+Use the Actor Run Finished trigger to process results once the scrape is complete.

 ## Testing